 There are two exceptions to the above directions.
-First, exclude from those actions any regulations "subject to statutory or judicial deadlines."
+First, exclude from those actions any regulations "subject to statutory or judicial deadlines that require prompt action."
 These are regulations where performing the otherwise required review actions would endanger compliance with an operative statutory or judicial deadline.
-For example, agency civil monetary penalty adjustments that were due this month4 and were not significant regulatory actions under EO 12866 likely fall within this exception.
-After you have identified such regulations, please contact your OIRA Desk Officer with a list of those regulations as well as a brief explanation of your determination that provides a reference to the statutory or judicial deadline.
+For example, agency civil monetary penalty adjustments that were due this month6 and were not significant regulations under EO 12866 likely fall within this